ThomasWorkOnline/Quark/README.md

 # Entropy

 Entropy is a bare bones 3D game engine in development.
+Currently supports Windows only.
-Support for Windows, Linux and macOS is on the way!
+Support for Linux and macOS is on the way!

 # Installation